CpaterCodes/JME/README.md

 ## Plans

-For now, this project will serve as a bit of practice with some aspects of the Julia programming language, but may become a package in future.
+For now this project will serve as an exercise in use of the julia programming language.
+However, it may also become a package in future.